 Scientists often talk about how their Christian faith informs their work, but we rarely hear how their work influences their faith.
-Joann and Brian talk with Dr. Rick Lindroth, professor of ecology at the University of Wisconsin-Madison, about the intersection of science and faith, his research in aspen forests, and ways that Christians can find common ground on topics like conservation, environmentalism, and creation care.
+Joanna Meyer and Brian Gray talk with Dr. Rick Lindroth, professor of ecology at the University of Wisconsin-Madison, about the intersection of science and faith, his research in aspen forests, and ways that Christians can find common ground on topics like conservation, environmentalism, and creation care.

 On scientific work informing faith:

 "Humility derives...from a proper perspective of oneself in the context of greater things.
 And one surefire way to develop it is to bump up, day after day, against the limits of what I know or of what anybody knows.
 So humility helps me to embrace, rather than reject, mystery."

 "We don't take seriously God's very first command to humans, and that is to take care of his creation...we tend to have a view of the redemptive work of God that stops with humans.
 We don't fully comprehend that God is set about to restore everything.
 And that he's called us to participate in that worldwide restoration project."